The city of Lund has a population of about 85,000, and almost half of its population consists of students.

 PICKPOCKETS RISK : LOW

 Pickpockets are rarely seen here.
-If you should be afraid of your wallet and valuables, then only in tourist and crowded transport.
+If you're afraid of losing your wallet and valuables, that can only happen in tourists and crowded transportation areas.
 Keep an eye on it.
 It’s a good idea to use an anti-theft backpack when traveling around the city.

 NATURAL DISASTERS RISK : LOW